Family Motor Coach Association: Purpose

 The purpose of FMCA is to organize social activities, exchange RVing information, and supply benefits made possible, in part, by collective purchasing.
 The group publishes Family RVing, a monthly magazine.
 It provides news concerning RV technology, the RV industry, and the association.
 FMCA members can be identified by the FMCA “goose egg," or membership emblem, displayed on their RV.

 Chapters and conventions

 FMCA encourages the development of local, regional and specialty chapters.
 These chapters — FMCA has approximately 500 of them — organize events of particular interest to their members, including numerous rallies throughout the year.
 Regional rallies, composed of several chapters from a geographic area, are also held annually.
 Many FMCA chapters cover specific or general geographic areas.
 Others are dedicated to an RV brand, a hobby, or a special interest.
 For instance, special-interest chapters include golf, crafts, amateur radio, single RVers, and handicapped RVers.
+New chapters are being formed as interests change including Pickleball, off roading, and NASCAR to name a few.

 FMCA holds two international RV conventions each year at various locations in the United States, in which manufacturers, dealers, and RV suppliers display their latest products.
 The events take place over a four-day period and usually attract 3,000 to 5,000 RVs.